DIY Leather Car Interior Detailing Tips

 3. Use a multi-purpose car detailer

 Some products are designed for one specific purpose, like leather, vinyl or plastic.
 Look for a cleaning product that can do it all, like our very own Leather Honey Leather Cleaner.
-It can be used on genuine leather, rubber, vinyl, plastic and faux leather (sometimes called leatherette).
+It can be used on genuine leather, rubber, vinyl, plastic and faux leather (sometimes called leatherette or vegan leather).
 It’s also safe for perforated leather and seats with heating and cooling elements.
 If your vehicle is in the sun a lot — and most cars are — you might want to consider using Leather Honey Leather Cleaner with UV Protectant.
 It will add an extra layer of protection.

 To detail your car, moisten a lint-free cloth with Leather Honey Leather Cleaner, then gently wipe down all the surfaces, spending more time on heavily soiled areas.
 You shouldn’t need to scrub or oversaturate the leather — dirt and grime should just lift away.
 Textured surfaces, like the dashboard or doors, may need a bit more of a scrub, but generally speaking dirt should rub right off of those, too.
 Be sure to get into small areas, like inside those air conditioner vents and into cracks — a small brush (even a toothbrush) can help ensure you give a thorough cleaning.